The Sheik (film): Reception

 Due to the film's success, Jesse Lasky declared the last week of November 1921 as "The Sheik Week", and screened the film at 250 theatres in the United States on November 20, 1921.
 The film ran for six months in Sydney, Australia, as well as 42 weeks in one theatre in France.
 It was the first Valentino film to show in his native Italy.

 Within the first year of its release, The Sheik exceeded $1 million in ticket sales (the film was made for under $200,000).
 The Sheik helped to solidify Valentino's image as one of the first male sex symbols of the screen and made him an international star.
 While he was a popular draw with female audiences, some male audiences mocked his onscreen persona and questioned his masculinity.
 Valentino would later attempt to portray roles that went against his "Sheik" image with limited success.
 His final film was the sequel The Son of the Sheik, which premiered nationwide after his death in August 1926.

 A reviewer for Photoplay described it as "Popular entertainment—that and nothing more.
 But that is enough."

 The review aggregator website Rotten Tomatoes reported that 88% of critics have given the film a positive review based on 8 reviews, with an average rating of 7.33/10.

+Broadway adaptation

+The film along with The Thief of Bagdad (1924) was adapted into a broadway by Dardanella which was performed on October 12, 1928, in Surabaya, and starred Indonesian actor Tan Tjeng Bok which later earned him the nickname "Douglas Fairbanks of Java".
+Future American dancer, Devi Dja, also appeared in the broadway by working behind the stage.